R:\Bau\Blog >_

 Examples: Spotify’s tiered subscription model (Free, Premium Individual, Premium Duo, Premium Family, Premium Student).
 Delta Air Lines’ tiered loyalty programs (Silver Medallion, Gold Medallion, Platinum Medallion, Diamond Medallion).
 Microsoft’s tiered support system (Standard Support, Professional Direct Support, Premier Support).

 • Encouraging active participation in the specification, creation, production, delivery, and marketing of customer solutions to facilitate deep customization and personalization.
-See my blog post about the Individualization > Standardization strategy.
+See my blog post about the Individualization > Standardization principle.

 • Dynamically adjusting offerings and delivery systems to respond to customer needs in real time.
-See my blog post about the Individualization > Standardization strategy.
+See my blog post about the Individualization > Standardization principle.

 Ensuring a good problem–solution fit